regolith-labs/ore-pool/README.md

 - Feel free to fork this repo and add your custom logic.
 - Ofc we're accepting PRs / contributions.
 Please help us reach a solid v1.0.0.
 - This implementation is integrated with the official `ore-cli`.
-- So if you fork and change things, just make sure you serve the same HTTP paths that the `ore-cli` is interfacing with.
+- If you fork and change things, just make sure you serve the same HTTP paths that the `ore-cli` is interfacing with.
 If you do that, people should be able to participate in your pool with no additional installs or changes to their client.
 - For reference, you'll find the required HTTP paths [here](./server/src/contributor.rs) and also the client-side API types [here](./types/src/lib.rs).

 ## For now